The Royal Train: Synopsis

 King George VI is set to pass through Walmington-on-Sea by train, and the platoon is to provide the guard of honour.
-A train duly arrives, but it is the wrong train, and its driver and fireman both fall asleep after drinking tea accidentally sweetened by Mrs Mainwaring's sleeping pills.
+A train duly arrives, but it is the wrong train, and its driver and fireman both fall asleep after drinking tea accidentally laced with Mrs Mainwaring's sleeping pills.
 Now the platoon must move the train to clear the line for the King's train.

 Plot

-Jones smartens up Wilson in the Vicar's office, getting ready to go up to the station for a special parade, at which Mainwaring will open some sealed orders.
+Jones is smartening up Wilson in the vicar's office, getting ready to go to the station for a special parade, at which Mainwaring will open some sealed orders.
 Mainwaring arrives, having been to the chemist to get some sleeping pills for Mrs Mainwaring; he says to Wilson that she is "a very nervous and highly strung woman".
-Jones relates how the only medicines they had in the Sudan were cascara and bicarbonate of soda; good for making you run and making you belch, but little else.

-Pike arrives, and insists it is his turn to carry the Tommy gun, but in the process accidentally knocks Mainwaring's sleeping tablets off the desk and onto the floor, breaking the bottle.
+Jones relates how the only medicines they had in the Sudan were cascara and bicarbonate of soda; "good for making you run and belch, but little else".
+Pike arrives, insisting it is his turn to carry the Tommy gun, and accidentally knocks the sleeping tablets off the desk and onto the floor, breaking the bottle.
 Jones says the broken shards of glass could be fatal if Mrs Mainwaring ate them, but Mainwaring seems unconcerned.
-They are put in a bottle labelled saccharine.
+The tablets are put in a bottle labelled saccharine.

 At the station, Frazer is making tea for the platoon, while Walker has supplied it and is charging 3d a cup.
 Pike asks Mainwaring if once he has read the secret orders, he is going to eat them, whereupon Jones volunteers to eat them.

 Mainwaring goes into the kitchen and opens the secret orders, in the process leaving the saccharine bottle on the kitchen table.
-He comes out and gathers the platoon round him, then quietly reveals that His Majesty King George VI will shortly be passing through the station in the Royal Train, which has been disguised.
+He comes out and gathers the platoon round him, then quietly reveals that King George VI will shortly be passing through the station in the Royal Train, which has been disguised.
 The platoon are to guard the station, and present arms as the train steams through.
-Mainwaring emphasizes the secrecy, but then Hodges arrives, shouting "where's the King?!", ruining the secrecy.
-The platoon practise presenting arms, then the Station Master and Ticket Collector arrive, flustered, asking if the King is here yet.
-The platoon practise some more, and the Vicar, Verger and Mayor arrive, in their finery, having heard of the King's arrival.
+Mainwaring emphasises the secrecy, but then Hodges arrives, shouting "has the King arrived yet?!", ruining the secrecy.
+The platoon practise presenting arms, then the station master and ticket collector arrive, flustered, and rush to get properly dressed.
+The platoon practise some more, and the vicar, verger and mayor arrive, in their finery, having heard of the King's arrival.

-A train whistle gets them all rushing out onto the platform, but it is a slow stopping train pulling only one coach and one truck.
-The driver and fireman get off, holding a defective brake wheel, and go to the office to telephone the depot.
+A train whistle gets them all rushing out onto the platform, but it is a slow stopping train pulling only one coach and a small flatbed.
+The driver and fireman get off, holding a defective steam brake wheel, and go to the office to telephone the depot.
 Whilst there, they make a cup of tea each, and load it with pills from the saccharine bottle, mistaking it for sugar.